You wanna know where our modern education system falls apart?

-The only activities that redeemed P.E. for me were parachute day (please tell me they still do this), and two measly parts of this thing we did in the 70s called the President’s Physical Fitness Test.
+The only activities that redeemed P.E. for me were parachute day (please tell me they still do this), and two measly parts of a thing we did in the 70s called the President’s Physical Fitness Test.

-And I could do this thing they called the “flexed arm hang (pull-ups for girls!) pretty much forever, probably because I weighed something like fifty pounds and could just hang there like it was nothing.
+And I could do this thing they called the “flexed arm hang” (pull-ups for girls!) pretty much forever, probably because I weighed something like fifty pounds and could just hang there like it was nothing.

 After high school, in came the 80s, which meant Jane Fonda stepped in wearing a high-cut leotard.